Apollo and Daphne, one of Gian Lorenzo Bernini’s first major commissions, was completed between 1622 and 1625 for Cardinal Scipione Borghese, a...

 London art restorer, Simon Gillespie, announced the re-attribution in late February 2020.
 When Gillespie’s senior conservator, Majo Prieto Pedregal, removed some over-paint from David’s sword she revealed a hidden signature reading “Artemisia” with a partial date.
 Over-paint is paint added at a later date by someone other than the original artist.

-What told Papi that the painting was by Artemisia?
+What told Papi that the painting was by Gentileschi?
 Small details.
-Some of the colors and fabrics in David’s clothing are similar to those appearing in Artemisia’s known works.
-As are the lighting on David’s face and the background landscape.
-In his 1996 article, Papi said that “its atmosphere and especially in the sinuous figure of David” are particularly characteristic of Artemisia.
+Some of the colors and fabrics in David’s clothing are similar to those appearing in Gentileschi’s other works.
+As is the lighting on David’s face and the background landscape.
+In his 1996 article, Papi said that “its atmosphere and especially in the sinuous figure of David” are particularly characteristic of Gentileschi.
 Other aspects of the composition, lighting, and position of the figure point to an artist of Gentileschi’s sophistication.

 It is both exciting and satisfying to see this impressive painting re-attributed to the powerful, talented, and resilient woman who created it.

-The opportunity to work on this picture and closely study the technique of such an important and still overlooked female artist has been fantastic.Art conservator Simon Gillespie.
+The opportunity to work on this picture and closely study the technique of such an important and still overlooked female artist has been fantastic.

 Artemisia Gentileschi’s David and Goliath is not the first artwork to appear in a new light after restoration.
 In 2019, conservators in Dresden, Germany found a secret painting-in-a-painting in Johannes Vermeer’s Girl Reading a Letter at an Open Window.
 Currently, we also recommend following the restoration of Artemisia Gentileschi’s Allegory of Inclination in Florence, which will shed new light on another masterpiece by the artist.